Shūka Sho

-The Shūka Shō is the final leg of the Japanese Fillies' Triple Crown, preceded by the Oka Sho and the Yushun Himba.
+The Shūka Shō is the final leg of the Japanese Fillies' Triple Crown, preceded by the Oka Sho in early April and the Yushun Himba in May.
 In 1996 it was established as Domestic Grade 1 race, and in 2009 it was granted International Grade 1 status.

+Trial races

+Trial races provide automatic berths to the winning horses or placed horses as specified.

 Winners

-The 2021 and 2022 runings were contested at Hanshin Racecourse, due to construction at Kyoto Racecourse.
+The 2021 and 2022 runnings were contested at Hanshin Racecourse, due to construction at Kyoto Racecourse.